A downed Chadian army helicopter lies in the desert sands just outside Abeche.

 In Abeche now, the day was very calm.
-After checking with various people about the security situation, we took a drive up north to Biltin to have a chat with the governor and get his authorization to work as journalists in the area.
+After checking with various people about the security situation, we took a drive up north to Biltine to have a chat with the governor and get his authorization to work in the area.
 He spoke very highly of the army and their splendid ability to purge the country of rebels, offered us food, cigarettes, water and soft drinks.
 He was a charming man.
-He told us, as did many people today, that the rebels had retreated to
+He told us, as did many people today, that the rebels had retreated to Sudan.
+“This is the Chad of today, not the Chad of yesterday,” sad the governor.
+“No mercenaries can ever come and take this country again.”

 My colleague David and I returned to the Catholic Mission where we are staying in Abeche, sat down to share a beer and discuss the day’s work and plans for the next day.
 We headed out to have some dinner at a local restaurant and watched the news in Arabic, straining to understand the gist of what was being said.
 For no reason at all, I turned to David and said, “Let’s get out of here.
 I have a strange feeling.”
 There was no explanation for the feeling.
 Nothing had changed, just one of those eerie waves that goes as quickly as it comes.

 I returned to my room to edit pictures.
 The sound of gunfire caught my ear a few times but I didn’t think much of it.
 Our guest house is right next to the military compound and I figured the soldiers were drunk and firing rounds for fun.
 But the shots became more frequent.
 I walked across the way to David.
 “Do you hear those gunshots?”
 I asked.
 “I think those are just fireworks,” he replied.
 I wasn’t convinced so I asked him to step outside to listen more carefully.
-Then the unmistakable sound of machine guns started to ring out in the sky with increasing intensity.
-We had both spent some time in
+Then the unmistakable sound of machine gun fire started to ring out in the sky with increasing intensity.
+We had both spent some time in Afghanistan so we thought it was probably just celebration for the wedding, but the shots started to get louder, and the rounds heavier, and closer.
+Then it became clear: this was no wedding celebration.
+The sounds ripped through the sky in all directions, much closer now, just over the wall.

 We decided to head into my room and get down on the ground.
 Then David said he was going out to have a look.
 I declined to join him.
 I didn’t think we could see anything in the night and I wouldn’t be able to make pictures anyway.
 A minute later he opened my door again, only it wasn’t David.
 A young soldier in uniform burst into my room with two kalishnakovs.
 I was taken aback to say the least.
 I’ve heard a lot of stories about the Chadian army since I’ve been here.
 To be honest, I would much rather meet the rebels, who have a reputation for being extremely press savvy and more or less friendly with foreigners.
-The army, however, is famous for being drunk and reckless theives.
+The army, according to locals, is famous for drunken recklessness.

 The soldier looked very young.
 Too young.
 He motioned for me to put out the light.
 I was sitting on the ground in the dark all but for the light on my sound recorder, which cast a halo at my feet.
 I picked it up and moved it around the room to see what he was doing.
 He was sitting on the ground across from me.
 “Do you speak French, I said?”
 Answer: affirmative.
 “What’s going on?”
 I said.
 He mumbled something back, which I didn’t understand.
 “Is it the rebels?”
 I asked.
 “Yes.”
 I could hear the terror in his voice and I could see from his posture that he was crippled by fear.
 I wasn’t afraid of him.
 I knew he needed me and I could not detect an ounce of aggression in him.

 The soldier started to ask me about my friend, but I couldn’t understand his words.
 David reappeared.
-The soldier started to talk to him but David doesn’t understand French so well, so I told him, “listen, this guy doesn’t speak French, so you’re going to have to talk to me.
+The soldier started to talk to him but David doesn’t understand French so well.
+“Listen, this guy doesn’t speak French, so you’re going to have to talk to me.
 What’s going on?”
 “Some clothes,” he said.
 “Civilian clothes?”
 “Yes.”
 I told David to give him some pants and a shirt, and they went across the way.
 A couple minutes later, they returned, the soldier now disguised as a civilian.
 He motioned towards the bathroom.
 I couldn’t understand what he meant to say.
 “In there, in there.”
 “In there what?”
-I said.
-I thought he wanted us to get in the bathroom, but I said no way.
+I said, thinking he wanted us to get in the bathroom, but I said no way.
 David chimed in.
 Then he went in and retrieved his guns.
 I gathered he wanted to leave them there, leave them with us, so as not to be mistaken for a rebel.
 He was petrified.
 I felt terrible for him, but I didn’t want him staying in my room as David and I had decided to go out and have a look around.
 He looked so young.
 Really young.
+Thirteen?
 Fourteen?
-Fifteen?

 Everyone else had left the compound.
 I had decided to stay behind in my room, so I could write this article live, and record all the events as they happened.
 I heard people moving outside.
 I shone my torch in the courtyard.
 I saw figures moving in the darkness.
 I quickly closed all my doors and got down on the ground.
 The gunshots continued but seemed to be retreating south.
 I could hear people moving, jumping over the walls of our compound and moving quickly all around my building.
 I smoked one cigarette after another.
 I could here people trying to break into the rooms on either side of me, so I decided to cough, loud enough to make my presence known, high enough for them to know that I am a woman.
 It worked.
 No one touched my door, but the time seemed to pass so slowly, each second holding the potential for a terrible fate.
 I felt like I was in a horror movie, waiting, listening to every sound, wondering if the next step would be the bad guy on the threshold to my meager safe haven.
 But it never did, until David returned.